thedevs-network/kutt/README.md

 6. Run for production: `npm run build` then `npm start`.

 ## API
-In additional to website, you can use these APIs to create, delete and get URLs.
+In additional to the website, you can use these APIs to create, delete and get URLs.

 ### Types